Triumph TR7: Boxer

 During the latter part of 1979, as an exercise in badge engineering, another MG version of the TR7 was developed under the codename Boxer as a potential replacement for the MGB.
 Various concepts were presented and ultimately a design from BL's American headquarters at Leonia was accepted.
 Major changes to the standard TR7 hardtop were the addition of a MG-type grille to the nose panel, headlights similar to those of a Porsche 928 and a new tail panel with light units from a Rover SD1.
 The proposal was ultimately rejected on the grounds that the car was insufficiently different from the TR7.

 O-Series Engined TR7

-About 25 or so prototype/development TR7s fitted with the BL O-series engine were built.
+About 25 prototype/development TR7s fitted with the BL O-series engine were built.
 Build dates are not currently known, nor when the programme was cancelled.
-However, there are records showing these cars were either partly scrapped to rolling shells or converted to TR8 spec., before being sold off in 1983.
+However, there are records showing these cars were either partly scrapped to rolling shells or converted to TR8 specifications, before being sold off in 1983.

 At least one of these O-Series TR7s (KPH 537V) was fitted with an early (Canley developed) version of the O-Series turbo-charged engine.
 This was recorded as being the fastest ever Triumph on the test track at MIRA achieving an average lap speed of 129.16 mph and a flying 1/4 mile speed of 132.35 mph - both figures being almost 2 mph faster than the fastest recorded TR8 (KPH 574V) at MIRA.